 These are just a few things that you have to check off your bucket list while in Portland for the first time, but there is so much more to experience and discover.

-There are also some really unique hotels in Portland, such as The Ace, Hotel Monaco, and the Sentinel, so expect another blog post about boutique hotels and how they add to the quirky culture that is Portlandia.
+There are also some really unique hotels in Portland, such as The Ace, The Royal Sonesta (used to be the Hotel Monaco), and the Sentinel, so expect another blog post about boutique hotels and how they add to the quirky culture that is Portlandia.